Eisenhower Airport expects to see less holiday travelers

 Eisenhower’s marketing manager, Valerie Wise says fewer planes are lifting off this year.

-“The US domestic flights are down 41 percent in Wichita our capacity is down 27 percent,” said Wise.
+“The US domestic flights are down 41% in Wichita our capacity is down 27%,” said Wise.

-Last holiday season about 3,000 people came through the Wichita airport, this year they expect that number to be cut in half.
+This year, the airport expects numbers to be cut in half.
 For travelers like Joseph Leflore, he’ll keep flying thanks to the precautions some airlines are taking.